cckssr/openbis-fork/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 In order to connect to openBIS V3 API in Java you can:

-- Use IApplicationServerApi (AS), IDataStoreServerApi (DSS) and OperationsAPI interfaces directly.
+- Use IApplicationServerApi (AS), IDataStoreServerApi (DSS) and PublicAPI (AFS) interfaces directly.
 - Use OpenBIS facade (that talks to all interfaces internally, this is the current recommendation).

 Using the OpenBIS facade has some advantages over using the AS and DSS interfaces directly: